 Cultivate Your Garden

-The Spanish flu—the most lethal epidemic in modern times — came in two waves, one in the spring, then a reprise in the fall, stronger and more lethal, but burning itself out in a period of 13 weeks.
+The Spanish flu—the most lethal epidemic in modern times — came in two waves, one in the spring, then a reprise in the fall, stronger and more lethal, but finally burning out in a period of 13 weeks.
 By early 1919 the epidemic was over, memorialized in this refrain sung by children skipping rope:

 I had a little bird, its name was Enza